Research

 |

 Harmful algal blooms release toxins into the aquatic environment affecting animals.
 Toxins associated with blue-green algae (cyanobacteria) are believed to be associated with net pen liver disease (NPLD), a serious disease of salmon that is hypothesized to arise from exposure to microcystins, a cyanobacterial toxin that is commonly associated with freshwater environments and some marine environments.
 Incidences of toxic cyanobacterial blooms are increasing due to climate change, eutrophication, and other anthropogenic driven factors.
-I investigated the presence of microcystin and other algal toxins on the southern coast of British Columbia Canada.
-I also investigated the effect of sub-lethal microcystin exposure on Atlantic and Chinook salmon by examining histopathology, metabolites, and gene expression.
+Current work in the lab investigates the presence of algal toxins (including microcystins) in freshwater systems across Texas and seeks to understand how toxin exposure impacts fish and aquatic invertebrates (e.g., crayfish and freshwater mussels).
+This work addresses questions relevant to conservation and land use management.

 Key publication: